 - Cherry blossom watching (April): all city parks; free

-- Summer evening cool-down events at Ohori, Maizuru: free entertainment, free seating
+- Summer evening cool-down events at Ohori and Maizuru: free entertainment and seating

-- Autumn leaf-watching events at gardens: free entry kids; small adult fee at premium gardens
+- Autumn leaf-watching events at gardens: free entry for kids; small adult fee at premium gardens

-- Holiday illuminations (December): Tenjin, Hakata Station — free walking events
+- Holiday illuminations (December): Tenjin and Hakata Station — free walking events

 Sports and recreation

-- Free swimming at municipal pools sometimes for kids; check ward
+- Free swimming at municipal pools sometimes for kids; check your ward

 - Free skateboard/biking lessons at certain parks (usually summer holidays)